zsemersky/Semerskyetal_2026/README.md

 This file takes the spreadsheet of PDB entries containing iron or nickel (.xlsx format) and refines it to retain entries whose corresponding UniProt entry includes the keyword “nickel” or “iron” in the ligand section, also removing duplicate EC numbers to ensure functionally distinct enzymes are counted only once

-**NOTE: this script takes 15-20 minutes to run on a MacBook pro with 48 GB of RAM.
-The bottleneck here is UniProt API requests.**
+**NOTE: When tested, this script took 10-15 minutes to run with 48 GB of RAM, or 20-30 min to run with 16 GB of RAM.**

 Run the following:
 ```